ohmvaghela/Learn/big_data/cassandra/cassandra.md

 | Denormalized | Normalized + Joins and Indices |
 | Referential Integrity `not` Enforced | Referential Integrity Enforced |

+## Data Flow into cassandra
+- Cassandra Flows `log-Structured Storage Engine`, hence the data first goes to logs then to memeory
+- ### Commit Logs
+  - It is a write-Ahead Log (WAL) used by cassandra to ensure data functionality
+  - If disk is flused then using data on log it can be recored
+- ### MemTable
+  - These are inmemory storage like RAM
+  - Comment logs send the data to memtable
+  - Once it is full, it flushes data to SSTable(Storad String Table)
+- ### SSTable
+  - Data ends up here
+  - When the MemTable is full it flushes the data to SSTable
+  - These tables are immutable
+  - When new data comes it replaces old data if conflict occurs
+  - Each of SSTable has `Bloom Filter` and `partition index` for efficient access
+- ### Flow
+  - Data comes to comment logs
+  - Then it is passed to MemTable
+  - Comment logs are not deleted as MemTable are not presistant storage
+  - Hence when the MemTable are full they are flused to SStable
+  - As MemTable empties comment logs deletes that section of data, as it is now persistant
+- ### Durable Table
+  - If durability is set to true then the data goes through comment logs to memtable
+  - If it is set to false then data directly goes to Memtable

+    ```sql
+    CREATE KEYSPACE store
+    WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1'}
+    AND durable_writes = false;
+    ```

 ## CAP
 - ### Cassendra works on AP (Availability + Partition Tolerance)